getify/Functional-Light-JS/ch4.md

 ```

 `3` is the input to `adder(..)`.
 The output of `adder(..)` is the input to `unary(..)`.
 The output of `unary(..)` is `functionValue`.
 This is the composition of `unary(..)` and `adder(..)`.

+**Note:** The right-to-left orientation here is on purpose, though it may seem strange at this point in your learning.
+We'll come back to explain that more fully later.

 Think of this flow of data like a conveyor belt in a candy factory, where each operation is a step in the process of cooling, cutting, and wrapping a piece of candy.
 We'll use the candy factory metaphor throughout this chapter to explain what composition is.